Buffer zone

-A buffer zone is a neutral zonal area that lies between two or more bodies of land, usually pertaining to countries.
+A buffer zone, also historically known as a march, is a neutral area that lies between two or more bodies of land; usually, between countries.
 Depending on the type of buffer zone, it may serve to separate regions or conjoin them.

 Common types of buffer zones are demilitarized zones, border zones and certain restrictive easement zones and green belts.
 Such zones may be comprised by a sovereign state, forming a buffer state.

 Buffer zones have various purposes, politically or otherwise.
 They can be set up for a multitude of reasons, such as to prevent violence, protect the environment, shield residential and commercial zones from industrial accidents or natural disasters, or even isolate prisons.
-Buffer zones often result in large uninhabited regions that are themselves noteworthy in many increasingly developed or crowded parts of the world.
+Buffer zones often result in large uninhabited regions that are themselves noteworthy in many increasingly developed or crowded parts of the world that unintentionally create a de facto wildlife sanctuary.

 Conservation

 For use in nature conservation, a buffer zone is often created to enhance the protection of areas under management for their biodiversity importance.
 The buffer zone of a protected area may be situated around the periphery of the region or may be a connecting zone within it that links two or more protected areas, therefore increasing their dynamics and conservation productivity.
 A buffer zone can also be one of the protected area categories (e.g. category V or VI of IUCN Protected Area) or a classification scheme (e.g. NATURA 2000) depending on the conservation objective.
 The term 'buffer zone' initially gained prominence in the conservation of natural and cultural heritage through its usage in the establishment of UNESCO's World Heritage Convention, and the term was intended to be used as follows: